-The Sox played 178 games this season and won 108.
+In all, the Red Sox played 178 games this season and won 108 of them.

 St. Louis starter Michael Wacha, a 22-year-old rookie righthander, had allowed three earned runs over 27 innings in the postseason while striking out 28.
-That included six innings vs. the Red Sox in Game 2 when he gave up two runs.
+That included six innings against the Red Sox in Game 2, when he gave up two runs.

-Wacha was done after 3⅔ innings this time.
+Wacha was done after 3 2/3 innings.
 He was charged with six runs on five hits, four walks and a hit batter.

-Wacha struck out Mike Napoli for the second out but he hit Jonny Gomes in the shoulder with a fastball to load the bases.
+Wacha struck out Mike Napoli for the second out but he hit Jonny Gomes in the shoulder with a 93 mile-per-hour fastball to load the bases.
 The ball got the worst of it.

-Victorino, who had missed the two previous games with a lower back strain, got ahead 2-and-0, took a fastball for a strike, then lined a fastball high off the wall in left field for a double.
+Victorino, who had missed the two previous games with a lower back strain, got ahead in the count 2-and-0, took a fastball for a strike, then lined a fastball high off the wall in left field for a double.

-Three runs scored as Gomes sprinted around the bases and eluded the tag of catcher Yadier Molina.
+Three runs scored as Gomes sprinted around the bases and eluded the tag of Yadier Molina at the plate.
 Victorino took third on the throw and pounded his chest when he got there having given his team a 3-0 lead.

-The Sox took control of the game in the fourth, scoring three more runs and knocking Wacha out of the game.
+The Sox took control of the game in the fourth inning, scoring three more runs and knocking Wacha out of the game.

-Drew led off with a home run into the Red Sox bullpen in right field, a satisfying shot that had him raising his fist as he rounded first base.
+Stephen Drew led off with a home run into the Red Sox bullpen in right field, a satisfying shot that had him raising his fist to the sky as he rounded first base.

 Ellsbury doubled to right field with one out.
 Pedroia then flied to right field and Ellsbury advanced to third.
 With two outs and first base open, Wacha intentionally walked Ortiz again.

 Lance Lynn, the Game 4 starter, replaced Wacha.
 Napoli dropped a single into center field to score Ellsbury.
 Gomes extended the inning by drawing a walk.
 Victorino came through again with an RBI single to left field.